On the bifurcation of a Dirac point in a photonic waveguide without band gap openning: Introduction

 With Assumption \ref{assump_general spectrum}, we denote the Floquet-Bloch eigenspace corresponding to $\mu_n(p)$ ($n\geq 1$, $p\in [-\pi,\pi]$) by $\text{span}\{v_n(x;p)\}$.
+Each of the Bloch modes $v_n(x;p)$ is analytically continued as a function of $p$ to a neighborhood of the real axis \cite{joly2016solutions}; the analytic domain of $v_n(x;p)$ will be specified in this paper if necessary.
+For ease of notation, the continued Bloch modes are still denoted as $v_n(x;p)$.
 The possible exceptional $p$'s in Assumption \ref{assump_general spectrum} usually occur at the intersection of two graphs of $\mu_n(p)$'s.
 Dirac points are among such intersection points.
-We assume that a Dirac point appears at $p=0$ and $\lambda=\lambda_*>0$.
+We assume the existence of a Dirac point at $p=0$ and $\lambda=\lambda_*>0$.
 In particular, we assume that the following holds.

 \begin{assumption} There exist $n_{*},m_{*}\in \mathbf{N}$, $q_{*}\in (0,\pi)$ and $\lambda_*>0$ such that

 (1)the dispersion curves of $\lambda=\mu_{n_*}(\cdot)$ and $\lambda=\mu_{m_*}(\cdot)$ intersect with the energy level $\lambda=\lambda_*$ at $p=-q_*$ and $p=q_*$, and at the Dirac point $(p,\lambda)=(0,\lambda_*)$, i.e., $\lambda_*=\mu_{n_{*}}(0)=\mu_{m_{*}}(0)=\mu_{n_{*}}(-q_{*})=\mu_{m_{*}}(q_{*})$;